naderAsadi/CLHive/README.md

         ...
 ```

-You can easily use *clhive.Trainer* to train the continual agent in any of the supported scenarios.
+Instead of iterating over all tasks manually, you can easily use *clhive.Trainer* to train the continual agent in any of the supported scenarios.

 ```python
 from clhive import Trainer